charleskcisco/folio/README.md

 ## Step 0: Ensure that your keyboard has the proper layout before enclosing it in your shell
 Keyboard layout .json files may be found on [the Folio Github](https://github.com/charleskcisco/folio).

-Download the appropriate layout (probably the "stabilized" version, unless you're on a very early prototype).
+Download the appropriate layout (probably the "stabilized" version, unless you're on a very early prototype that lacks keyboard stabilizers).

 On your computer in Chrome, go to [VIA](https://usevia.app/).
 Plug in your keyboard, press the "Authorize Device" button, and connect to the Skelett 40.